Row-Stochastic Matrices Can Provably Outperform Doubly Stochastic Matrices in Decentralized Learning: Conclusions and Limitations

 We revisit decentralized learning with heterogeneous node weights and show that the standard Euclidean framework, due to a coarse rescaling argument, leads to loose convergence rates.
 In contrast, a proposed weighted Hilbert-space analysis yields tighter convergence rates and reveals that the row-stochastic matrix is self-adjoint while the doubly stochastic one is not, introducing penalty terms that slow convergence and tighten step sizes.
 These insights show that performance gaps are not dictated by spectral gaps alone and lead to degree–weight guidelines for topology design.
+Extending the analysis to directed graphs and developing lower-bound or optimality characterizations are important directions for future work, as both require tools beyond the self-adjoint weighted-space framework developed here.